>TOPICS

 Fascination thus takes us out into the strangeness of our personality.
 Its aim is the transformation of identity […] Fascination helps us to overcome the fear of the foreign, which is always present to a certain extent, by first jumping over this [fear].
 6

-This strangeness within us can be a repeatedly repressed emotion but also a potential that has not yet been unfolded.
-If we fearfully repel the shadowy stranger, again and again, we may never be able to uncover the potential slumbering within us.
+This foreignness in us can be a repressed emotion, but it can also be an untapped potential.
+If we keep rejecting the shadowy stranger out of fear, we may never be able to uncover the potential that lies dormant within us.

 Fear of the foreign

-However, when the fear of the foreign becomes stronger than the fascination or when it questions us too much, it becomes evil.
+However, when the fear of the foreign becomes stronger than the fascination or it questions us too much, it becomes evil.
 Consequently, when we project our shadows onto others, we can no longer deal constructively with our problems.
-In other words, the projection shifts these aspects to the outside, where we cannot influence them so easily.
-This in turn leads to the feeling of powerlessness that is so characteristic of ressentiment.
+In other words, projection shifts these aspects to the outside, where we cannot easily influence them.
+This in turn leads to the feeling of powerlessness so characteristic of ressentiment.
 In addition, we can no longer perceive the shadow-bearers (those onto whom we project our shadow) in their uniqueness.
 We can merely perceive that aspect of them, which disturbs us.
 The projection makes us biased and devalues the shadow-bearer.

 Appropriation of one’s shadows?